Istiqlal Party: Post-independence tensions 1956–1959

+However, the creation of a homogenous government meant a one party state where the king is reduced to just a figurehead.
+If the Istiqlal dominated the state apparatus, it would have increased the Istiqlal's appeal and become seen as the main gateway for social ascension.
+The monarchy was weary due to a similar situation side-lining the monarchy in Tunisia.
+It did not wish to become secondary to the Istiqlal or become ceremonial so it came into conflict with the Istiqlal.

-The right wing of the party was made up of older leaders like Allal al-Fassi, Ahmed Belafrej and Mohamed Lyazidi whilst the left wing was made up of leaders of the MLA and younger leaders associated with the Moroccan Workers' Union.
+By 1956, two factions emerged within the Istiqlal: a left wing and right wing.
+The right wing of the party was made up of older leaders like Allal al-Fassi, Ahmed Balafrej and Mohamed Lyazidi whilst the left wing was made up of leaders of the MLA and younger leaders associated with the Moroccan Workers' Union.
 It came to include Mehdi Ben Barka and Abderrahim Bouabid.
 The split was not just a disputes between personalities but was also about ideological differences.
 The left wing were democratic socialists who were believers in social welfare and state control of vital sectors of the economy.
 They opposed the presence of American military bases, advocated for the holding of popular elections and introducing limits to the power of the monarchy.
 The right wing, who made up the majority, were economically liberal and politically conservative.
 They supported the continued presence of American bases as the government needed economic assistance from the US.
 They also did not want to hold popular elections out of fear of losing their power.